-The College's pIEDGE program commits to providing free tuition for two years to those local high school students who graduated in 2017 and 2018 and enroll at College of the Desert full-time.
+The College's pIEDGE program commits to providing free tuition for two years to local high school students who graduated in 2017, 2018, 2019 or 2020 and enroll at College of the Desert full time.
 We have many generous community donors to thank for the program's ongoing success.